Parachute Regiment (United Kingdom): Falklands War

 On 2 April 1982, the Falklands War began when Argentine forces began the invasion of the British Overseas Territories of the Falkland Islands and South Georgia.
 British Prime Minister Margaret Thatcher announced on 3 April that a naval task force was being sent to the South Atlantic to "restore British administration to the Falkland Islands".
 On 20 April, the British war cabinet ordered the repossession of the Falkland Islands and South Georgia.
 The force dispatched to carry this out was based on the 3 Commando Brigade, reinforced by the 2nd and 3rd Battalions, Parachute Regiment.
 At 04:40 21 May, the 2nd Battalion was the first major unit to land in the Falklands, just south of San Carlos on the eastern side of San Carlos Water.
 They immediately moved south to the Sussex Mountains to cover the landings.
 By daylight, all troops had landed with little opposition.

 The first battle in the campaign was the Battle of Goose Green, undertaken by the 2nd Battalion on 28 May.
 After a day long battle the Argentine commanders, agreed to surrender at 09:30 29 May.
 The battle had cost the battalion 15 dead and 37 wounded.
-The Argentinians had lost 55 dead, about 100 wounded and 1,500 were taken prisoner.
+The Argentines had lost 55 dead, about 100 wounded and 1,500 were taken prisoner.
 Lieutenant-Colonel H. Jones was later awarded a posthumous Victoria Cross; amongst other awards were one DSO, and two DCMs.

 Over the night 11/12 June, the 3rd Battalion fought the Battle of Mount Longdon.
 Longdon is a prominent feature to the north-west of the island's capital, Port Stanley, which dominates the surrounding area.
 During the battle Sergeant Ian McKay, was killed in a single handed attack on a machine gun position.
 For his actions, he was awarded a posthumous Victoria Cross, the second of only two such awards during the war.
 Other members of the battalion received a DSO, two DCMs.

 The last battle of the war was the Battle of Wireless Ridge by the 2nd Battalion.
-The ridge was taken with minimal casualties and an Argentinian counter-attack defeated.
+The ridge was taken with minimal casualties and an Argentine counter-attack defeated.
 The Argentines now had their backs to the sea, and only the capital, Stanley, remained to be liberated.
-Later that day, 14 June 1982, General Menéndez surrendered all Argentinian forces.
+Later that day, 14 June 1982, General Menéndez surrendered all Argentine forces.
 The cost to the two battalions was 40 dead and 93 wounded, the highest death toll of any British regiment on land in that conflict.